 Neeral began his career in 2009 working on various feature films and television dramas.
 He joined Origin Pictures in 2010 as assistant to director Marc Munden on The Crimson Petal and the White and then assistant to David Thompson before taking up the role of Production Manager.

 Alex’s experience in film and television began at talent agency ICM in Los Angeles, working in the Motion Picture Talent and Literary departments.
-Since then Alex spent time at BBC Films before joining Origin in January 2013 as assistant to David Thompson, working in many capacities across all Origin developments and productions.
-Alex is the point of contact for any enquiries regarding David.
+Since then Alex spent time at BBC Films before joining Origin as assistant to David Thompson.

 * Unfortunately we are unable to accept unsolicited material